learn-co-students/cli-data-gem-assessment-online-web-sp-000/README.md

 README

 DESCRIPTION:
     This CLI Project assists potential college students in choosing a college that fits their ACT score, financial profile, preferences     for public/private, etc. This project will display a list of colleges that fit the user's preferences/profile.

 INSTALL INSTRUCTIONS:
+    1) Type "git clone git@github.com:guzamaguza/cli-data-gem-assessment-online-web-sp-000.git"
+    2) Type "cd cli-data-gem-assessment-online-web-sp-000"
+    3) Type "ruby bin/run" in order to load the Command Line Interface.
+    4) Have fun!

 CONTRIBUTORS GUIDE: